jaystaks/Politico/README.md

   -  Make sure to have the python _virtualenv_ if not `pip install virtualenv`
   -  Create the env with this command `virtualenv venv`
-  -  For linux type this on the terminal `. venv/bin/activate`
+  -  For linux type this on the terminal `source venv/bin/activate`
   -  Install the packages from the requirements.txt by using this commands `pip install -r requirements.txt`
   -  And finally run` flask run`